ProJensen/Active-Directory-Proxmox/Lab02-Users-Groups-OUs/README.md

 Possible causes:
 - The wrong OU was selected before creating the object
 - The administrator created the object at the domain root instead of within the intended OU

+## What I Learned
+I learned how Organizational Units, security groups, and user accounts work together to create a structured and manageable Active Directory environment.

+This lab helped me understand the importance of organizing domain objects properly before moving on to tasks such as domain join, permissions management, and Group Policy configuration.